ZephyrZenn/FlashAiNews/README.md

 2. Create and configure the `.env` file as shown above.

+3. Create a PostgresSQL and execute sql script `backend/sql/schema.sql`

-3. Build and start the containers:
+4. Build and start the containers:

 ```bash
 docker-compose up -d